top of page

 About

-His research has led to six articles—four published and two forthcoming—a public-facing blog on ancient Mesopotamia ("Once Upon a Time in the East" / ×”×™×” ×”×™×” במזרח), and online appearances.
+After receiving a BA from Tel-Aviv University in 2018, he went on to graduate studies at Yale University, where he received a PhD in Assyriology in 2024.
+His research has led to seven articles (four published, one forthcoming, and two awaiting review), three scholarly notes, two book reviews, a public-facing blog on ancient Mesopotamia ("Once Upon a Time in the East" / ×”×™×” ×”×™×” במזרח), and online appearances.

 Eli can be reached at eli@tadmor.us